DIY-able/MqttTinyController/README.md

 - Sync clock with NTP server for stats and MFA.
 - Multi-Factor Authentication (MFA) using Time-Based One-Time Passwords (TOTP) with support for multiple keys for each GPIO.
 - Configure GPIO to send a JSON "NOTIFY" message when there is a real hardware change.
 This feature can be utilized by clients for notifications.
-- Configurable momentary relay wait time, support turning on multiple relays at the same time and each relay can turn off after a different specified waiting period

 # Hardware
 - Raspberry Pi PicoW Pre-Soldered Header (e.g. Freenove FNK0065C from Amazon)